Lion Throne of Burma

-The Lion Throne (also known as Sihasana or Thihathana Palin; သီဟသနပလ္လင်, derived from सिंहासन) is one of the eight historic thrones used by the Burmese monarchs.
-Seven of them were destroyed by fire during the allied bombing of World War II, but the Lion Throne was saved, because the throne was transported to India in 1885 after the Third Anglo-Burmese War, and later returned.
+The Lion Throne (also known as Sihasana or Thihathana Palin; သီဟသနပလ္လင်, derived from सिंहासन) is one of the eight imperial thrones used by the Burmese monarchs.
+Seven of them were destroyed by fire during the allied bombing during World War II, but the Lion Throne, the most significant of all, and an imperial symbol, was saved because the throne was transported to India in 1885 after the Third Anglo-Burmese War and remained there for more than 62 years until it was retrieved back to Myanmar in 1948.

 Decorative elements of the throne

-As small lion figurines are placed inside the niches of the throne, it is called the Thihathana Throne or Royal Lion Throne.
+As small lion figurines are placed inside niches of the throne, it is called the Thihathana Throne or Royal Lion Throne.
 It is made out of yamane wood (Gmelina arborea).
 The upper portion of the throne is called "U-gin".
 There are eleven Chakra and Devas at the both sides of U-gin floral carvings.
 There are the peacock figurines, which represent the sun, and the hare figurine, which represents the moon, depicted on the proper left and right sides of the door jambs.